Magic Mike XXL: Development

 In a Twitter Q&A in July 2012, Tatum confirmed work on a sequel.
 The actor responded: "Yes, yes and yes!
 We're working on the concept now.
 We want to flip the script and make it bigger."
 By March 2014, Magic Mike first assistant director Gregory Jacobs had been chosen to direct the sequel, titled Magic Mike XXL and scheduled to begin shooting by the end of 2014.
-Steven Soderbergh, the original film's director, acted as editor and cinematographer.
+Steven Soderbergh, the original film's director, acted as editor and cinematographer under pseudonyms.
 The film was released on schedule on July 1, 2015.

 Casting

-On September 17, 2014, it was officially announced by director Jacobs during an interview with Indiewire that Matthew McConaughey would not be returning for the film.
+On September 17, 2014, it was officially announced by director Jacobs during an interview with IndieWire that Matthew McConaughey would not be returning for the film.
 Alex Pettyfer and Cody Horn were also confirmed as not returning.
 On September 18, 2014, Jada Pinkett Smith was in talks to join the cast.
 On September 22, 2014, Smith was confirmed to play a role originally written for a male actor.
 On September 29, 2014, as production began in Savannah, Greg Silverman announced the official cast and plot of the film, returning cast includes Tatum, Bomer, Manganiello, Nash, Adam Rodríguez and Gabriel Iglesias, while new cast members include Elizabeth Banks, Donald Glover, Amber Heard, Andie MacDowell, Smith and Michael Strahan.
-On October 8, 2014, Stephen "tWitch" Boss announced his involvement in the film.
-Boss said that he was asked by Tatum to join the cast.
-Actor and former bodybuilder Christian Boeving filmed his scenes for the movie but they were edited out during the post-production process.
+On October 8, 2014, Stephen "tWitch" Boss announced his involvement in the film, saying that he was asked by Tatum to join the cast.
+Actor and former bodybuilder Christian Boeving filmed his scenes for the film, but they were edited out during the post-production process.

 Filming

 On August 31, 2014, filming took place in Myrtle Beach, South Carolina, including 2nd Avenue Pier, Pier 14, Plyler Park, Myrtle Beach SkyWheel and Myrtle Beach Aviation located in the former Myrtle Beach Air Force Base.
 On September 29, filming began on location in Savannah, Georgia, where the shoot took place at the Savannah Gentleman's Club, some photos from the set were also shared by actors.
 On September 30, the shooting took place on Tybee Island.
-Filming took place October 23–25 in Savannah, GA, where more than 900 women extras were used, 300–900 each day for Convention scenes.
-Filming officially wrapped on November 5, 2014 with a final sequence filmed on the Myrtle Beach Boardwalk, South Carolina.
+Filming took place October 23–25 in Savannah, Georgia, where more than 900 women extras were used, 300–900 each day for Convention scenes.
+Filming officially wrapped on November 5, 2014, with a final sequence filmed on the Myrtle Beach Boardwalk, South Carolina.

 Soundtrack

 The soundtrack of the film consists of R&B and hip hop songs that the men dance to, including "Pony" by Ginuwine, which was also included in the first film.
-The album was released on June 30, 2015 in the United States by WaterTower Music.
-Included in the film and on the album are Matt Bomer's covers of "Untitled (How Does It Feel)" by D'Angelo and "Heaven" by Bryan Adams.
-As well as acting in the film, Donald Glover also features on the soundtrack where he covers "Marry You" originally by Bruno Mars.
+The album was released in the United States on June 30, 2015, by WaterTower Music.
+Included in the film and on the album are Bomer's covers of "Untitled (How Does It Feel)" by D'Angelo and "Heaven" by Bryan Adams.
+As well as acting in the film, Donald Glover also features on the soundtrack where he covers "Marry You", originally by Bruno Mars.
 The album also contains "I Want It That Way" by the Backstreet Boys (which serves as the music for an impromptu public routine by Manganiello).